carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 ```

 #### 14. Visualize new mapping
-Copy the new data files to your local computer, and then visualize both of them in IGV viewer.
+Copy the new data files to your local computer using scp or FileZilla like in step 11, and then visualize both of them in IGV viewer.
 Since you have already loaded the reference file and reads from your first mapping, all you have to do is click 'File' --> 'Load from File' and click on your new bam file.
 You should be able to see them side by side.

 **Answer these questions for this week's postlab assignment.

 Check for understanding:

 1. Describe the large-scale differences between the mapped reads from species 1 and species 2, and explain what this mapping tells us about the relative genome structure of the two genomes that we mapped.
 If we compared this genomic region in a dot plot, what would it look like?
-Describe an example of a biological mechanism by which this may have occurred.

-2. Do you see evidence of either misassemblies or deletions?
-If so, describe where you see evidence for this and what this evidence looks like.**
+2. Do you see evidence of misassemblies or deletions in the reference?
+What does that evidence look like?**

 ## Mapping your project datasets
 Now we're going to map your project datasets.
 Remember that these are metagenomes, not a genome, so the data will be a bit more complex to interpret.